nimaaskarian/tg-shell/README.md

     ```

-## Running the server
+## Running the bot
-Now you can do this to run the server:
+Now you can do this to run the bot:
 ```
 ./main.py
 ```